yGifoom/glorIA/README.md

 bibliography:

+## MONTECARLO
+- we will not try to find equal states throughout the montecarlo tree search simply because of the extremely high branching factor

 ### DEV NOTES
 It is required that you install the [Pokemon showdown](https://github.com/smogon/pokemon-showdown)local server for testing, repo is included in submodules by default, a small script runs the server.